BeChris/ampkg/README.md

 Examples:
 ```
-// At installation, copy from package SDL2/README.txt file into user Docs: and all files from SDL2/Libs/ into user Libs:
 {
+    "//INSTALL": "At installation, copy from package SDL2/README.txt file into user Docs: and all files from SDL2/Libs/ into user Libs:",
     "INSTALL": [
         {
             "SDL2/README.txt": "Docs:"